tommydangerous/onmyblock-users/README.md

 ### Individual Service Description Below
 ---
 ### Making authenticated requests
-Send each request with an access token in the X-Authorization HTTP Header
+Send each request with an access token in the `Authorization` HTTP Header

 ### Routes
 Action | Method | Endpoint | Parameters